How to Make Your Mac Dark Mode on Sequoia and older macOS

 Another simple way to turn on Dark Mode on Mac, which sidesteps System Preferences, is to use Control Center by following these steps:

-1. Click the Control Center button in your Mac's menu bar
+Click the Control Center button in your Mac's menu bar.

-NOTE for Big Sur users: These instructions work in macOS Big Sur the same way as in macOS Monterey.
+NOTE for Big Sur users: These instructions work in macOS Big Sur the same way as in macOS Monterey, Sonoma, and Sequoia.

 How to enable Dark Mode on older macOS versions

 Not all of the above methods work in older versions of macOS.
-For instance, the Control Center method works only in macOS Monterey and macOS Big Sur, which was the first to get a Control Center.
+For instance, the Control Center method works in newer macOS versions, including Sequoia, Sonoma, Ventura, Monterey, and macOS Big Sur, which was the first to get a Control Center.
 It's also worth noting that in some earlier macOS releases — macOS High Sierra and earlier — Dark Mode only changes the system menu bar and Dock; it doesn't adjust other user interface elements or apps.
-Only macOS Catalina and later have an automatic Dark Mode setting that activates and deactivates the feature at sunset and sunrise.
+Only macOS Catalina and later versions have an automatic Dark Mode setting that activates and deactivates the feature at sunset and sunrise.

 To enable Mac night mode in earlier macOS releases, follow these steps: